blackbaud/uat-kit/content/index.md

 description: This is the homepage description.
 documentation_items:
   - title: Overview
-    description: Learn about the tools compromising Project Blue and how they work together.
+    description: Learn about the tools compromising the automation SDK and how they work together.
     image: fa-compass
     href: <%= stache.config.blue_overview %>

   - title: Walkthroughs
-    description: From setting up Visual Studio to automating product customizations, learn how to use the SDK with our 101 and 201 courses.
+    description: From setting up Visual Studio to automating product customizations, learn how to use the SDK with our tutorials.
     image: fa-graduation-cap
     href: <%= stache.config.blue_walkthroughs %>

   - title: API
     description: Documentation of the available Core and Base code.
 Learn what out-of-the-box functionality comes with the SDK.
     image: fa-file-text
     href: <%= stache.config.blue_api %>
 ---

 <header class="welcome" data-stellar-background-ratio="0.5">
   <div class="text-vertical-center">
-    <h1>Welcome to {{ stache.config.product_name_short }}</h1>
+    <h1>Welcome to the {{ stache.config.product_name_long }}</h1>
-    <h2>An Automation SDK for <a class="welcome-header-link" href="https://www.blackbaud.com/fundraising-crm/blackbaud-nonprofit-crm">Blackbaud CRM</a>.</h2>
+    <h2>An automation tool for <a class="welcome-header-link" href="https://www.blackbaud.com/fundraising-crm/blackbaud-nonprofit-crm">Blackbaud CRM</a>.</h2>
     <ul class="list-inline">
       <li>
         <a href="{{stache.config.blue_walkthroughs_101}}" class="btn btn-lg btn-primary">Get Started</a>